Beyond Classification Accuracy: Neural-MedBench and the Need for Deeper Reasoning Benchmarks: Experimental Results and Analysis

 \subsection{Additional Findings}

-\paragraph{Foundation Models vs. Medical-Specialized Models.} Our results reveal a nuanced relationship between generalist and specialist VLMs.
-On single-best-guess accuracy (pass@1), the medical-specialized MedGemma-27B-it is the clear leader, demonstrating the value of domain-specific fine-tuning for diagnostic precision.
-However, on differential diagnosis generation (pass@5), large generalist models like Gemini 2.5-Flash retain an edge, likely due to their broader generative capabilities.
+\paragraph{Foundation Models vs. Medical-Specialized Models.}Our results reveal a nuanced relationship between generalist and specialist VLMs.
+On single-best-guess accuracy (pass@1), the medical-specialized MedGemma-27B-it is good, demonstrating the value of domain-specific fine-tuning for diagnostic precision.
+However, on differential diagnosis generation (pass@5), large generalist models like Gemini 2.5-Pro retain an edge, likely due to their broader generative capabilities.
 This suggests that optimal clinical AI may require a synthesis of both deep specialization and generative breadth.

 \paragraph{Evaluation Efficiency.} As a Depth-Axis benchmark, \texttt{Neural-MedBench} is deliberately designed for high signal-to-noise ratio and evaluation efficiency.
 Our diagnostic prompts are carefully engineered to elicit rich, multi-faceted reasoning from a compact set of cases.
-As summarized in Table~\ref{table2}, this high-density design reduces inference token costs by over an order of magnitude (10x) compared to large-scale Breadth-Axis benchmarks like OmniMed-VQA, while maintaining high diagnostic difficulty.
+As summarized in Table~\ref{table2}, this high-density design reduces inference token costs by over an order of magnitude (10x) compared to large-scale Breadth-Axis benchmarks like GMAI-MMBench~\cite{ye2024gmai} and OmniMedVQA~\cite{hu2024omnimedvqa}, while maintaining high diagnostic difficulty.
 This cost-effectiveness is a key feature, as it lowers the barrier for academic labs and enables practical, multi-sample robustness analyses (e.g., via temperature sweeps), which are often computationally prohibitive on larger datasets but are essential for assessing model reliability.